algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 To the best of my knowledge, this is a significant improvement over the existing [approaches](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf).
 As before, we are using Clang 10 targeting a Zen 2 CPU, but the performance improvements should approximately transfer to most other platforms, including Arm-based chips.
 Use [this single-source benchmark](https://github.com/sslotin/amh-code/blob/main/binsearch/standalone.cc) of the final implementation if you want to test it on your machine.

-This is a large article, and since this is also serves as [textbook](/hpc/) case study, my side my goal is not to develop algorithms, but to teach people how to develop algorithms — so we will be developing a lot of intermediate optimizations first.
-If you are already an expert, and feel comfortable reading [intrinsic](/hpc/simd/intrinsics)-heavy code with little to no context, you can jump straight to the [final implementation](#implicit-b-tree-1).
+This is a long article, and since it also serves as a [textbook](/hpc/) case study, we will improve the algorithm incrementally for pedagogical goals.
+If you are already an expert and feel comfortable reading [intrinsic](/hpc/simd/intrinsics)-heavy code with little to no context, you can jump straight to the [final implementation](#implicit-b-tree-1).

 ## B-Tree Layout